Shedka/citiesatnight/README.md

 We think the answer is YES!, and for this hackathon we have decided to explore the benefits quantum computing can bring to this and many other computer vision based science intiatives, using current public available tools such as IBM Qiskit.

 # Goals
-The aim of the project is to develop a python-based module to perform image matching using quantum computing tools (Qiskit).
+The aim of the project is to develop a Python-based module to perform image matching using quantum computing tools (Qiskit).
 As an inital approach, the image matching process has been divided into the following tasks:

 1. Classical image preparation
 2. Quantum encoding